 The picture of world literature in the German-speaking world in the post-Goethean age is very complex.
 Nationalist sentiments coexist with cosmopolitan ideas.
 Anti-Semitism, as well as an out-and-open racial stereotyping of the Orientals and their literature, their reading habits and their sheer ignorance of book culture punctuate the larger text of world literature.
-While Heine, Marx, and Engels, and later proponents of the programmatic publications of world literature like Reclam's Universal-Bibliothek, promote a cosmopolitan view of literature, there are "birthers" in the business of national literature who deem anything foreign as dangerous to the national, and anything non-Christian and critical of the nation as unpatriotic and worthy of being written out of the text of the nation.
+While Heine, Marx, and Engels, and later proponents of the programmatic publications of world literature like Reclam's Universal-Bibliothek, promote a cosmopolitan view of literature, there are "birthers" in the business of national literature who deem anything foreign as dangerous to the national, and anything non-Christian and critical of the nation.
 The concept of the "national" library that is constructed is the library primarily of works by white Christian authors.